 There is also research showing that taking only the alpha form in a supplement will aggravate the blindness caused by retinitis pigmentosa.

 It is an anti-oxidant that protects our cells from the damaging free radicals that cause cardiovascular and malignant disease.

 It is an anti-coagulant that stops clots from forming and adhering to the inner lining of blood vessels.

 It dilates the arterioles lowering blood pressure.

 It enhances the immune system making us less susceptible to a host of diseases like the coronavirus.

 And the fibre in the whole grains where it is found provides the friendly bugs in our tums with the food they need to enable them to do their so-important work.

 The foods that provide the gamma tocopherol form of vitamin E are in the main whole grains, young green beans and freshly shelled nuts.

-1 TBSP of sunflower seeds weights about 20 grams containing 6 mg, or nearly half of the alpha form of vitamin E. Not that the solvent extracted oil has very little; it has been oxidised.
+1 TBSP of sunflower seeds weighs about 20 grams containing 6 mg, or nearly half of the alpha form of vitamin E. Note that the solvent extracted oil has very little; it has been oxidised.

-100 percent wholemeal wheat flour is another rich form, but is soon lost after grinding.
+100 percent wholemeal wheat flour is another rich form, but the vitamin E is soon lost after grinding.
 You must have your own mill, or access to one.